-It may take some real time and a great deal of effort to overcome your injuries or motor difficulties, often depending on your initial condition and attitude.
+It may take some real-time and a great deal of effort to overcome your injuries or motor difficulties, often depending on your initial condition and attitude.
 For others, your change will be much faster, coming in with a cane and leaving it behind.
-Some people train 3-5 times per week, others come in a for a short period and go home with specific exercises to work on their own before returning for a reevaluation.
-Depending on the nature of your injury and your current condition, it is possible to have you training along in a group environment, just with specific, calculated exercises to assist your recovery.
+Some people train 3-5 times per week, others come in for a short period and go home with specific exercises to work on their own before returning for a reevaluation.
+Depending on the nature of your injury and your current condition, it is possible for your training to be in a group environment, just with specific, calculated exercises to assist your recovery.

 If you are seeking help and truly desire to progress in our program, it is very important that you come into it motivated, ready to work hard, determined to keep a good attitude, and a steadfast belief that you will recover as your body conforms and adapts.
 With these character traits and our world-class training protocols, almost everybody comes through the program as a dramatically different person!